JoshOrndorff/RustCourseNotes/1-GettingStarted.md

 In this course we'll learn to program in the Rust programming language with a specific focus on the aspects of Rust that are used in the Substrate Blockchain framework.
 We do not assume any existing knowledge of Rust and will start from the beginning.
 However, we do assume some familiarity with programming in general, and that you are fluent in at least one other programming language.
 If you are brand new to programming, it is totally possible to start with Rust, but this course may seem a bit fast for you.

 We will roughly follow the excellent book, [The Rust Programming Language by Steve Klabnik and Carol Nichols](https://doc.rust-lang.org/book/), and encourage you to read that book along with this course if you want to maximize your learning.
-Although we mostly follow that book, we will not cover everything that it covers, and will will cover some topics that it does not cover, such as building to Web Assembly, and cover some topics in more detail, such as generics and traits.
+Although we mostly follow that book, we will not cover everything that it covers, and will will cover some topics that it does not cover, such as building to WebAssembly, and cover some topics in more detail, such as generics and traits.

 Throughout the course we will emphasize the differences and similarities between Rust and other programming languages that you may have encountered in the past.
 We will also emphasize design patterns that are used in the Substrate blockchain framework, and build familiarity with coding techniques and patterns that you will encounter when using Substrate.
 That being said, this course will still be very useful for someone who wants to learn Rust but has no intention to use Substrate.